 At CMTL we provide comprehensive aggregate testing to meet British and European standards.
 Our mechanical and physical tests are suitable for a wide range of natural and recycled aggregates, ensuring they are fit for purpose.

 Aggregates used in construction projects must meet strict regulation and quality standards.
-Complying with these standards is often compulsory, so using our independent UKAS accredited laboratories for testing guarantees your compliance.
+Complying with these standards is often compulsory, so using our independent UKAS and INAB accredited laboratories for testing guarantees your compliance.

 Benefits of Aggregate Testing

 - Comply with the relevant British and European regulations and quality standards

 - Enable informed decisions on aggregate use from test results